juntunen-ai/makoisa-ai/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Performance improvement
 - [ ] Code refactoring

-## Changes Made
-- List the main changes made in this PR
-- Be specific about what was added, modified, or removed

 ## Testing
-- [ ] Tests have been added/updated for new functionality
-- [ ] All existing tests pass
+- [ ] Tests pass locally
 - [ ] Manual testing completed
-- [ ] Deployment tested (if applicable)
+- [ ] Added new tests (if applicable)

-## Deployment Notes
-- Any special deployment considerations
-- Environment variables or configuration changes needed
-- Database migrations required (if any)

-## Screenshots (if applicable)
-Add screenshots or GIFs to demonstrate the changes.

-## Related Issues
-Closes #(issue number)
-References #(issue number)

 ## Checklist
-- [ ] Code follows the project's style guidelines
+- [ ] My code follows the project's style guidelines
-- [ ] Self-review of the code has been performed
+- [ ] I have performed a self-review of my code
-- [ ] Code is commented, particularly in hard-to-understand areas
+- [ ] I have commented my code, particularly in hard-to-understand areas
-- [ ] Documentation has been updated
+- [ ] I have made corresponding changes to the documentation
-- [ ] Changes generate no new warnings
+- [ ] My changes generate no new warnings
 - [ ] Any dependent changes have been merged and published

+## Screenshots (if applicable)
+Add screenshots here if UI changes were made.

+## Additional Notes
+Any additional information or context about the changes.